ember-cli/eslint-plugin-ember/docs/rules/no-empty-glimmer-component-classes.md

 ## Rule Details

 This rule aims to disallow the use of empty backing classes for Glimmer components when possible including only using ember template tags in your Glimmer component.
 Template-only Glimmer components where there is no backing class are much faster and lighter-weight than Glimmer components with backing classes, which are much lighter-weight than Ember components.
 Therefore, you should only have a backing class for a Glimmer component when absolutely necessary.
+An exception to this case is if you need the component to be generic over part of its type signature.

 To fix violations of this rule: